Vegalta Sendai: Supporters and rivalries

-As with most football clubs, fans in Sendai can hear singing and dancing during matches.
+As with most football clubs, fans in Sendai sing and dance during matches.
 However, most of the songs used by fans from other clubs are avoided due to the more eclectic set.
 Club themes sung before each game are Take Me Home, Country Roads, and during the game.
 Toy Dolls, Blitzkrieg Bop and other KISS and Twisted Sister songs.
-Twisted became popular all over the world after the Great East Japan Earthquake.

-Since it is the hometown of Hirohiko Araki, the writer of JoJo's Bizarre Adventure, you can see flags with the same motif Araki portrays his characters in the manga.
+Since Sendai is the hometown of Hirohiko Araki, who wrote JoJo's Bizarre Adventure, fans often wave flags with the same motifs of characters portrayed in Araki's manga.

-Michinoku derby
+Michinoku Derby

 Vegalta's traditional rivals are Montedio Yamagata from Yamagata Prefecture.
 The two have been rivals since meeting in the Tohoku Football League in 1991.
 Among the Tohoku derbies, this match is famous as the Michinoku derby.

 Tohoku Derby

 This is the derby played by the Tohoku region teams, currently the most important match is that of Vegalta Sendai and Montedio Yamagata.
-Other teams evaluated for this classic are Blaublitz Akita, Iwate Grulla Morioka, Iwaki FC.
+Other teams included in this classic include Blaublitz Akita, Iwate Grulla Morioka, Iwaki FC.